 Because we all know that NYC is limitless for those who enjoy great food from around the world, great culture including theater and museums, great history, the great outdoors including parks and gardens, and great shopping that ranges from top designers to top designer fashions at steep discounts.

-Great culture means world-class museums from the Met and the Cloisters to the stories of immigrants who helped make NYC great, at the Tenement Museum, the Museum of Chinese in America, and, of course, at Ellis Island.
+World-class museums from the Met and the Cloisters to the stories of immigrants who helped make NYC great, at the Tenement Museum, the Museum of Chinese in America, and, of course, at Ellis Island.
 And dancing under the stars at the annual Midsummer Night Swing in Lincoln Center.

-Great history means the spot where George Washington took the oath of office as first US president, on Wall Street, and all the spots where Alexander Hamilton lived and worked before he became a Broadway musical star.
+means the spot where George Washington took the oath of office as first US president, on Wall Street, and all the spots where Alexander Hamilton lived and worked before he became a Broadway musical star.

-The great outdoors means kayaking on the Hudson and East rivers for free, and long guided walks with a group that focuses on NYC shorelines, as well as the annual NYC Marathon.
+Kayaking on the Hudson and East rivers for free, and long guided walks with a group that focuses on NYC shorelines, as well as the annual NYC Marathon.

 100 Things to Do in New York City Before You Die is full of things not published here on NYC on the Cheap, including one-day itineraries by subject, such as families or history lovers, and seasonally, by summer, fall, winter and spring.

-100 Things to Do in New York City Before You Die is available for pre-order from [email protected]
+100 Things to Do in New York City Before You Die

 Also contact [email protected] to arrange an in-person author talk and book signing.